jcbradbury/jcbradbury.github.io/_pages/about.md

 I am a professor of economics at Kennesaw State University, where I teach courses on microeconomics.

-My recent research as focused on local economic development policy, particularly public financing of sports venues and flim production incentives.
+My recent research has focused on local economic development policy, particularly public financing of sports venues and flim production incentives.

 ---